FREE MENTAL HEALTH ASSESSMENT. start here

 Unfortunately, life isn’t that simple.
 And unlike the common cold, most people with depression will not simply get over it — and even fewer do it without help.

 We’d love to tell you that if you can just remember to journal every morning for 15 minutes and eat the right foods, your severe depression will be gone in two to three weeks.
+However, note that depression will never go away on its own.
 If you can just get those eight glasses of water in before bed (yes, the one you bring to the nightstand has to be finished) you’ll be depression-free in time for this weekend.

 The reality, as you probably know, is that depression doesn’t work like that.
 There’s no major depression virus for your immune system to attack.
 Depression doesn’t know how hydrated you are, and it doesn’t care.